Mattress Myths Winnipeg MB: Discover Truths & Buying Tips

 Myth 3.
 The right mattress will prevent tossing and turning.

-Babies start rolling over in their sleep at around 4 months of age and by adulthood we’re moving as much as 75 times a night – whether it’s a simple twitch or a full-out roll.
+Babies start rolling over in their sleep at around 4 months of age and by adulthood we're moving as much as 75 times a night - whether it's a simple twitch or a full-out roll.
 We move during the night to alleviate pressure point pain and to reduce stress and strain on our backs and joints.
-A supportive mattress will reduce how much you move at night by providing pressure point relief, which will allow you to slip into deeper, healing REM sleep. (watch related video)
+A supportive mattress will reduce how much you move at night by providing pressure point relief, which will allow you to slip into deeper, healing REM sleep.
+For more detailed mattress information, consider consulting a mattress consumer guide to ensure you're making the best choice. (watch related video)

 Myth 4.
 Your new mattress should be a perfect fit from the first time you sleep on it.